Old West/Ranch Itinerary

 Historic Railroad Avenue

-Southeast of Willcox is Fort Bowie, where the Bascom Affair took place.
-This event launched the Indian Wars in the late 1800's.
+Fort Bowie, where the Bascom Affair took place, is Southeast of Willcox.
+The Bascom Affair launched the Indian Wars in the late 1800's.
 Access to Fort Bowie is an eight-mile dirt road to the trail head.
 Along the way, you can see where the Butterfield Overland Stage stopped and view a cemetery.

-Gammons Gulch is an 1890s town and mining camp that has been recreated to show the Wild West as it really was.
+An 1890s town and mining camp, Gammons Gulch has been recreated to show the Wild West as it really was.
 It includes movie memorabilia, a nature path and a birding area.
 Everything in Gammon's Gulch is authentic, from the working telegraph to the shingle nails, even the outhouses were originally used by Old West cowboys.

 Singing Wind Bookshop